SK Telecom Net Misses Estimates on Higher Marketing Spend

 Net income fell 54 percent to 175.6 billion won ($161 million) from 383.9 billion won a year earlier, the Seoul-based company said in a statement today.
 That missed the 236.2 billion-won average of 18 analysts’ estimates compiled by Bloomberg.

 Competition among South Korea’s three mobile-phone carriers is intensifying as they try to sign up more customers to fourth- generation services using the so-called Long Term Evolution, or LTE technology.
-Mobile-phone makers led by Samsung Electronics Co. and Apple Inc. (AAPL) are introducing LTE devices, escalating the fight among the operators.
+Mobile-phone makers led by Samsung Electronics Co. and Apple Inc. (AAPL:US) are introducing LTE devices, escalating the fight among the operators.

 “The third-quarter earnings are almost the worst they can be,” Park Jong Soo, a Seoul-based analyst at Hanwha Investment & Securities, said by telephone before today’s announcement.
 “Marketing got so heated through the third quarter.”